kerikun11/.dotfiles/README.md

 ```

 > Note that .gitconfig contains my personal information.
-> Don't install it as is, except for me.
+> Don't install it as is, except for me!

 ## install .dotfiles @ kerikun11